 For certain insurance contracts, premium is initially recognised based on an estimate.
 Where premium is sourced through delegated underwriting, the premium estimate is pro-rated across the facility period.
 This is calculated on a straight-line basis unless the underlying writing pattern is understood to differ materially from this.
 Underwriters adjust the premium estimates as the year of account matures and after a set period, the premiums are adjusted to match the actual signed premium.
-These estimates are judgemental and could result in revisions in future accounting periods.
-The use of expert judgements and historical development patterns are the principle means by which the potential for revisions is minimised.
+These are management best estimates based on available information at the year-end and are involving judgement.
+This estimation could result in revisions in future accounting periods when new information is received and a revision to the estimate is required, which will be accounted for prospectively.